pepassaco/Backupeador-GB/README.md

 ## Usage

-As of now (TODO: include GPIO interface with some buttons), just execute the following scipt for backing up DMG/GBC games:
+As of now (TODO: include GPIO interface with some buttons for choosing between DMG/GBC and GBA), just execute the following scipt for backing up your games:

 ```
-./backupGB.sh
+python3 run.py
 ```

-And this one for GBA games:
+## Toubleshooting

+If your GBxCart is not being recognised by your computer, try the following:

 ```
-backupGBA.sh
+sudo systemctl stop brltty-udev.service
+sudo systemctl mask brltty-udev.service
+sudo systemctl stop brltty.service
+sudo systemctl disable brltty.service
 ```